An Overview of Payment Bank License

 Payments banks can only accept deposits up to a limit of 1 lakh.
 The customers have to abide by the prescribed limit, and nobody can exceed that limit at any point in time.
 One can choose to deposit an amount either fully or partially.
 RBI has set that limit to protect customer interest and in regards to the relatively new nature of such banks.

 - Virtual Debit Card Facility

-Another peculiar aspect of the payments bank it that it offers both physical and virtual debit cards.
-The debit cards give an edge to the users to utilize all ATMs in the domestic boundaries as well as in abroad.
+Another peculiar aspect of the payments bank is that it offers both physical and virtual debit cards.
+The debit cards give an edge to the users to utilise all ATMs in the domestic boundaries as well as in abroad.
 The virtual debit cards do not demand any extra charges on cash withdrawal.
 Also, the physical debit cards are accompanied by an annual fee only.

 - Smooth Transactions via an Online Portal

 Unlike the traditional banks, payment banks streamline the process of making and receiving money through digital platforms.
 It facilitates online fund transfer services like NIFT, IMPS and many others to the customers.

 Regardless of where you live, you can easily access the services of payment banks as it runs digitally.
 Payments Banks eliminates the need to visit a physical bank for depositing or withdrawing cash.
 Anybody can start with payments bank business online without having a physical outlet by merely attaining a payment bank license.

 Who is Eligible to Acquire a Payment Bank License?